otrv4/otrv4/otrv4.md

 #### When you receive a Data Message:

-Reject messages with ratchet_id less than the current ratchet_id and message_id less than the current expected message_id.
+Reject messages with ratchet_id less than the i-1 or greater than i+1 Reject messages with message_id less than the k.

 Use the message ID to compute the receiving chain key (since the previously received message ID) and calculate encryption and mac keys.